Get started

 Option A — GitHub App (one-click)

 Best for fast setup.
-From your dashboard go to CI runsConnect GitHub, pick repos, and install.
+Install the LLM Status GitHub App and pick repos.
 We scan each PR on our side and post a Check Run + a summary comment as the app — no workflow file, no secrets.
 This is a Pro feature (it runs on our infrastructure and reads your code), and each run is recorded in your CI-drift dashboard.

 name: AI model lifecycle